-Forget battery chickens and value-pack sausages.
+Forget battery-farmed chickens and value-packs of sausages.
 If you want a greener barbecue, it’s all about well-reared, higher-welfare meat.
-It’s not only far more ethical, it’s far tastier too.
+It’s not only far more ethical, it’s far superior in taste too.
 And if you have a good balance of quality meat and veggies (see below), it doesn’t need to cost the earth.
 Story Organic’s beef burgers come from their herd of slow-maturing, native-breed North and South Devon cows.
 They graze on pasture for as long as possible from early spring to late autumn, they’re free to roam and are fed a totally natural, 100% grass-based diet (read more here on why that’s a good thing for both animal welfare and the planet, too).

 3) Celebrate veggies

 Barbecues don’t have to be all about the meat.
 Balancing quality, high-welfare meat with some delicious plant-based options is the best way to have an ethical barbecue.
 Embracing seasonal vegetables and cooking them well is a BBQ game-changer.
 Cook them on top of the grill in a roasting tray so that you can monitor the temperature and still get that smokey flavour.

 Alternatively, throw them on the barbecue as it’s cooling down or over indirect heat.
 Think whole charred spring onions and corn on the cob, grilled avocado finished with a squeeze of lime juice, charred peppers and courgettes.
 Halve lemons and place them directly on the grill, then use tongs to squeeze the juice over your cooked meat and veggies at the end.
 Or try Greek Cypriot food writer and cook, Georgina Hayden’s ultimate grilled halloumi recipe with apricot jam.